quartiq/Phaser_STFT_Pulsegen/README.md

 ## Discussion and Prototypes

 There have been a number of discussions on the topic.
-An outline of the architecture is drafted in the [STFT_pulsegen_prototype](STFT_Pulsegen_for_Quantum_Gates.ipynb) notebook.
+An outline of the architecture is drafted in the [STFT pulsegen prototype](STFT_Pulsegen_for_Quantum_Gates.ipynb) notebook.
 Another (very raw) exemplification of some DFT and time-domain relations is given in [Shape and Tone FFT](Shape_and_Tone_FFT.ipynb).

 ## Development

-The architecture will be deployed on the [Phaser](https://github.com/sinara-hw/Phaser/wiki) hardware of the Sinara ecosystem and will eventually be controlled through [Artiq](https://github.com/m-labs/artiq)
+The architecture will be deployed on the [Phaser](https://github.com/sinara-hw/Phaser/wiki) hardware of the Sinara ecosystem and will eventually be controlled through [Artiq](https://github.com/m-labs/artiq).

 It will be developed in [migen](https://github.com/m-labs/migen) FHDL and the intent is to build parameterizable and scalable code.
 Cores to be developed: